A tax form all employees should receive from their employers

 Form W-2 is a form that an employer completes and sends to an employee in order to help you complete your tax return.
 The only thing employees need to do with a W-2 is use its information to file their taxes.
 Form W-4 is a form that employees need to fill out and return to their employer to help the employer determine how much tax to withhold from upcoming paychecks.

-You get your W-2 in January or February and it details the income you earned and taxes you paid in the previous year.
+You should get your W-2 in January and it details the income you earned and taxes you paid in the previous year.
 You should complete a W-4 any time you start at a new employer or experience a life event that could affect your taxes, like getting married, getting divorced, or having a child.
 If you have to pay state income tax, you may also have to fill out your state’s equivalent of Form W-4.
 This differs from a W-2, which includes both state and federal income tax information.

 For more, read our article on how and when to fill your W-4.

 A W-2 is necessary for completing federal, state, and local income tax returns.
 If you are filing a paper return, attach all W-2 forms to your return.
-If you are e-filing through an online tax software, you will need to enter all the information from your W-2, but you won’t need to mail in your actual W-2.
+If you are e-filing through an online tax software, you will need to enter all the information from your W-2, but you won’t need to mail in or attach your actual W-2.
 Below we explain how to read a W-2 form, box by box.

 Boxes a through f of a W-2 contain identification information for you — including your Social Security Number and address — as well as for your employer — including their legal name, address, and Employer Identification number (EIN).
 Note that your employer’s address may be the company’s headquarters instead of your office.